Fashion is part of daily life.

 The Challenges of the Current Fashion Industry

-A shift to a circular model presents a $560 billion economic opportunity.
-Achieving this transition requires collaboration across the supply chain, from production and marketing to after-sales services, ensuring that safe materials remain in circulation.
+Getting there takes collaboration across the supply chain, from production and marketing to after-sales services, so safe materials stay in circulation.

 Why the Current Model Fails

-Key Issues in the Fashion Industry:
+Key Issues in the Fashion Industry

 - Environmental Impact – If the fashion industry continues on its current trajectory, it could account for over 26% of the global carbon budget by 2050.
 Urgent action is needed to align with climate goals and resource conservation.